 BREEAM is a powerful enabler for a circular economy in the construction and real estate sectors.
 Circular economy principles relating to sustainable physical resource use are rewarded through a range of credits across the family of schemes offered by BREEAM inspiring the built environment to build back better by rethinking current paradigms.

 Watch this space for our Circular Economy briefing paper coming soon.

-In a post COVID-19 world and in the current absence of a vaccine, where we work and play must be future proofed against a possible resurgence.
+The pandemic has shone a bright spotlight on the importance of health and wellbeing within the built environment, where we work and play must be future proofed against a possible resurgence.
 As 90% of an organisation’s typical operating outgoing can be attributed to staff related costs and those living in western societies are estimated to spend 90% of their lifetime indoors an asset’s health related performance is more relevant, more crucial even, than ever before.

 Improving indoor environmental quality and occupant health has been a main objective of BREEAM since it first launched in 1990.
 Over the years the breadth of performance measures covered has also grown including those directly related to air quality, visual and thermal comfort, active and healthy lifestyles, ecological enhancements and proximity to the outdoors, asset and site management.

 Recent global events have drawn a spotlight on the deep-rooted inequalities that still exist in all communities and societies around the world.